sketch-hq/SketchAPI/docs/api/Rectangle.md

 Both `from` and `to` can be ommited (but not at the same time) to change the basis from/to the Page coordinates.

-If you want to explore the beautiful world of linear algebra from which the term `Basis` originates from, Khan Academy has some really nice [videos](https://www.khanacademy.org/math/linear-algebra/alternate-bases/change-of-basis/v/linear-algebra-change-of-basis-matrix).

 ## Get a `CGRect`

 ```javascript